Silent

 see all genres ›The silent era stretches from cinema's beginnings in the late 1800s through the late-1920s in the U.S. (and into the mid-1930s in Japan) when sound became the industry standard.
 Silent films are often distinguished for their visual sophistication.
 Really, a silent film can be made in any era: a silent film is merely one made without synchronized dialogue.
 Several filmmakers continue to produce silent films to better focus attention on the visual components of cinema.

-Discover Silent Films
+Watch Silent Films

 Genres / Silent